elc08/MPclassifier/README.md

 ### Prerequisites

 MSclassifier relies on SigProfiler to create mutational matrices and extract mutational signatures.
 Both packages together with the apropriate reference genome need to be installed.
-The details on the installation and the full functionality of SigProfiler package suite can be found in :
+The details on the installation and the full functionality of the SigProfiler package suite can be found in :

 https://osf.io/t6j7u/wiki/home/